zenml-io/zenml/docs/book/how-to/stack-deployment/register-a-cloud-stack.md

 above.
 This will allow ZenML to create a Service Connector and authenticate you to use your cloud resources.

-For each missing component, the available resources will be listed to you as
+Next, for each missing component, the available resources will be listed to you as follows:
-follows:

 {% code title="Example Command Output for Artifact Stores" %}
 ```